Mindfulness for Busy People: Tiny Practices for Full Days

 Mindful walking turns movement into an attention anchor, so it works well for commutes, hallway transitions, dog walks, and walking to lunch.
 You do not need to walk slowly or look unusual.

 Start by noticing contact with the ground.
 Then feel pace, leg movement, surrounding sounds, and the width of your visual field.
-Rain tapping during a walking practice can be the anchor too.
+The scrape of a library book spine against a shelf or an echo in a garage can be the anchor too.
 When the mind runs ahead to the next obligation, notice that and return to the next step.

 Restless beginners looking for mindfulness when busy often do better with movement than stillness because the body already has something clear to track.
 For more options that fit ordinary routines, Mindful.net pairs well with our guide to mindfulness practices for daily life.